Nex964/fluid-layout/README.md

 Keeping it simple for now.

-It a ViewGroup which can have draggable child <b>Views</b> with fluid effect.
+It's a ViewGroup which can have draggable child <b>Views</b> with fluid effect.

 ### How to install